hashirsarwar/GSoC-20-Report/README.md

 ### Reduced Zulip's initial loading time

 The size of the payload sent from the Zulip server to the browsers and mobile apps has been significantly reduced.
-To be more specific, this reduced network bandwidth from 1.3MB compressed and 10.4MB total to 0.92MB compressed and 8.8MB total.
+To be more specific, the network bandwidth is reduced from 1.3MB compressed and 10.4MB total to 0.92MB compressed and 8.8MB total.

 This has been made possible by not sending avatar URLs of long term idle users from the server.
 This field is not compressible, thus it eats up a lot of bandwidth.
 If we ever require an avatar URL of any long term idle user, we'll compute it from the frontend/mobile app.